bradvatne/bali-dog-finder/README.md

 ### ✅ Todos

- - Write Tests
- - Add database rules
- - Create list view for dogs
+ - Create airbnb style list interface for dogs
- - Add checklist for adopted dog traits (vaccination, sterilization, gender, etc.) and display
+ - Client Side Form Validation
+ - User profile
+ - User delete / claim dog found option
+ - Admin interface
+ - Report feature
+ - reCaptcha
  - Improve UI

 ### ⚡ Big Dreams
  - QR Code Link + lost dog poster generator
  - Share link with preview image of map location + dog photo 50-50 split
+ - If the app is used, some sort of data visualization display

 ### 👨 About Me
 Hi! 👋 I'm Brad!
 My story starts like many others.
-I left my 3rd year of my Computer Science degree in late 2019 and set out travelling Southeast Asia.
+I took a break during my third year of a Computer Science degree in late 2019 and set out travelling Southeast Asia.
 As the pandemic began to erupt in early 2020, I decided to settle in Bali.
 In November of 2020 I started learning Next.js.
 After building a few basic projects, I felt prepared to tackle something a little more involved.
 Many community Facebook groups in Bali are inundated daily with multiple posts of dogs that are lost or found.
 Given that, I found a way to help the community and also develop my skills.

 I am now building my first real web-app, I'm engaged to my wonderfully supportive fiancee with a child on the way, and hoping to be employable soon.